 UK High Street Bookmakers Listed By Number Of Shops

 |Site||Number of Shops||Deposit in Store||Date Established||Visit|

 Note: We’ve included the Republic of Ireland in these figures, so technically the table is for the UK & ROI.
-One of the bookies, Boylesports, currently only operates in Ireland but may enter the UK market if it manages to acquire some of the locations that Coral and Ladbrokes are required to sell prior to merging.
+One of the bookies, Boylesports, mainly operates in Northern Ireland and the Republic Ireland but does have a number of shops in the UK, mainly in the midlands and the North West of England.

 Former Shop Operators